JamieMoukatatzakis/Quiz_T1A2/SoftwareDevelopmentPlan.md

 As the application is currently still in development and its features are still limited, I expect it to only be used casually or as a one off launch.
 As more features are added, and its selection of topics increased, users may find themselves launching the app multiple times a week.

+## Features

+### Topic/Genre Selection

+One of my features is topic selection.
+The user can choose from a range of topics and the questions will be relevant to that topic.
+Currently this is achieved by creating a global Class called Questions.
+One of the properties/objects of this class is called prompt, which contains the question itself.
+One of the advantages of this, is I can place a numeric value onto each prompt instance.
+For example:

+* p1 = prompt1
+* p2 = prompt2
+* p3 = prompt3
+* and so on...

+This allows me to create ranges for specified topics.
+For example:

+* p1 - p3 = Movie Section
+* p4 - p6 = Music Section
+* p7 - p9 = Gaming Section
+* and so on...

+Currently, all questions are stored as individual strings.
+They are grouped together in arrays, which specify the topic they belong to and the corresponding answer to the question.
+From here they are parsed into the Question class which displays the question to the terminal and marks the users answer in real time.

+***User interaction with Terminal

+Another feature is the ability for the user to interact with the application via the terminal.
+On several occasions, the application will ask the user for a specific input.
+Based upon that input the application will react accordingly.
+For example:

+* When the application is launched, it will ask the user for a name.
+Once entered, the application will refer to the user by their entered name.

+* When selecting a topic, the user will enter the number that corresponds with that topic.

+* When answering a question, the user will input *a* *b* or *c* for their answer.

+Currently, there is a little error handling to ensure the user enters an appropriate input.
+Specifically that an interger is entered when required and that an appropriate letter is also entered when required.
+If a wrong input is entered, the application will reask the question however this time it will display a prompt informing the user of the expected input.
+There is no error handling for when the user is asked for their name.